13 Best Fall Vacations in the US: From Foliage to Festivals

 When most people think of visiting Maine, they think of visiting in the summer months to enjoy the beautiful beaches and colorful lighthouses.
 But Maine is just as stunning and worth visiting in the fall months as in the summer months.

-• Acadia National Park is known for its stunning views and quaint New England towns of Bar Harbor and Kennebunkport.
-You can even capture the first sunrise in the United States there.
+It also has the must-see Acadia National Park, known for its stunning views and the quaint New England towns of Bar Harbor.
+You can even watch the first sunrise in the United States from atop Cadillac Mountain.

 Whether you are a nature lover, a foodie, or simply seeking a tranquil getaway, Maine is the place to visit in the Fall.